clux/facemaulers/kavaki.md

 ## Herald
 The herald of Kavaki is a titan with 20 Hit Dice that looks like a ram-headed goliath.
 His allies are hound archons, leonal guardinals, and hound archon heroes.

+## Visiting Elysium
+...blah. need a very competition themed challenge to impress. also, normal difficulties of leaving elysium.